aappddeevv/scalajs-packagingtest/README.md

 Only fullOptJS compiles count. fastOptJS is not used in production and is significantly larger of course.

 A main def is defined in each test so that there is an entry point defined although this is not essential.
+Measurements are in bytes unless otherwise noted.

 ## Results